gosqib/Discord-Epilepsy-Detector/README.md

 1. Read all frames

 <ins>Main analysis</ins>
 1. Skip every second frame (the differences in every frame is negligible and causes inconsistencies)
-2. Grayscale every image    (so the
+2. Grayscale every image (so it's easier to check frame's pixel averages to determine big differences)
+3.

 <ins>If video is a gif</ins>
 1. Lower the requirements of number of dangerous frames required to conclude an epilepsy trigger found and the difference required to sound the alarm (gifs are shorter so less quantities of danger are required)